-- 69. (1) A person contemplated in section 4 (1) may seek to enforce any right in terms of this Act or in terms of a transaction or agreement, or otherwise resolve any dispute with a supplier, by- - (a) referring the matter directly to the Tribunal, if such a direct referral is 30 permitted by this Act in the case of the particular dispute; - (b) referring the matter to the applicable ombud with jurisdiction, if the supplier is subject to the jurisdiction of any such ombud; or - (c) if the matter does not concern a supplier contemplated in paragraph (b)- - (i) referring the matter to the applicable industry ombud, accredited in terms 35 of section 82(6), if the supplier is subject to any such ombud; or - (ii) if the supplier is not subject to an industry ombud contemplated in subparagraph (i)- - (aa) applying to the consumer court of the province with jurisdiction over the matter, if there is such a consumer court, subject to the law 40 establishing or governing that consumer court; - (bb) referring the matter to another alternative dispute resolution agent contemplated in section 70; or - (cc) filing a complaint with the Commission in accordance with section 71; or - (d) approaching a court with jurisdiction over the matter, if all other remedies available to that person in terms of national legislation have been exhausted. - (2) If an industry ombud contemplated in subsection (1)(c)(i) concludes that there is no reasonable probability of the parties resolving their dispute through the process provided for in the relevant industry code- - (a) the agent may terminate the process by notice to the parties; and - (b) the party who referred the matter to the industry ombud may then file a complaint with the Commission in accordance with the procedure referred to in section 71.
+- 69. A person contemplated in section 4 (1) may seek to enforce any right in terms of this Act or in terms of a transaction or agreement, or otherwise resolve any dispute with a supplier, by- - (a) referring the matter directly to the Tribunal, if such a direct referral is permitted by this Act in the case of the particular dispute; - (b) referring the matter to the applicable ombud with jurisdiction, if the supplier 20 is subject to the jurisdiction of any such ombud; - (c) if the matter does not concern a supplier contemplated in paragraph (b)- - (i) referring the matter to the applicable industry ombud, accredited in terms of section 82(6), if the supplier is subject to any such ombud; or - (ii) applying to the consumer court of the province with jurisdiction over the 25 matter, if there is such a consumer court, subject to the law establishing or governing that consumer court; - (iii) referring the matter to another alternative dispute resolution agent contemplated in section 70; or - (iv) filing a complaint with the Commission in accordance with section 71; or 30 - (d) approaching a court with jurisdiction over the matter, if all other remedies available to that person in terms of national legislation have been exhausted.